jia831123/salary-disclosure/README.md

 This app data from [純軟薪水 Dcard 匿名表單 (回覆)](https://docs.google.com/spreadsheets/d/1GMYKVBxRlMv6oNVNzpXYoLUSyT8ZnLEjGcRbn0b4KsA/edit?gid=788239997#gid=788239997)

-This app is a simple  application that only used frontend to build,and data  from   google sheet api ,and does't save any data in database or local.
+This app is a simple  application that only used frontend to build,and for data display only and does not, nor will it, download or modify any form data.
+Data  call by google  sheet api ,and does't save any data in database or local.

 <img width="1364" alt="截圖 2024-09-10 下午9 59 51" src="https://github.com/user-attachments/assets/097a6837-c7b7-48f8-be0f-a7bb1780de0d">